Lgonson/Dashboard/README.md

 https://www.youtube.com/watch?v=JwSS70SZdyM&t=1760s

-To run each project, you have to download the file and write the following command:
+To run each project, you have to download the file and write the following command from the IDE or terminal:

-stremalit run path/file.py
+**stremalit run path/file.py**

 Thank you!
 Best Regards,